THE REENGINEERS (HarperCollins, 2015).

 “Splendidly reflective…It let me lay back and observe familiar thoughts running through a younger version of myself in its pages.”
 Ramiah Ariya

-“The book is filled with inspiring gems…I’ve seldom seen spirituality explained so well, and this book nails it perfectly.” – Nikita Jhanglani
+“Filled with inspiring gems…I’ve seldom seen spirituality explained so well, and this book nails it perfectly.” – Nikita Jhanglani

 “A joy to read.
 The author has captured the behind-the-scenes story of spiritual cults to perfection…a must read for youngsters.” – Sundari Venkatraman